-All hearings will be conducted in a live hearing format which means all parties and the decision-maker(s) may be physically present in the same geographic location, or at the request of either party, or the University, the parties may be located in separate rooms with technology enabling the decision-maker(s) and parties to simultaneously see and hear the party or the witness answering questions.
+Hearing Procedures [Applicable to Title IX Grievance Procedure Only].
+All hearings will be conducted in a live hearing format which means all parties and the hearing panel may be physically present in the same geographic location, or at the request of either party or the University, the parties may be located in separate rooms with technology enabling the hearing panel and parties to simultaneously see and hear the party or the witness answering questions.
 All hearings are closed to the public.
 The University shall create an audio recording of the hearing, but all other recordings are prohibited.
 In recognition of the unique nature of sexual misconduct cases, the procedures specified in this section supersede any conflicting provisions of any other policies and procedures at the University.

-At the hearing, the decision-maker(s) have the authority to hear and make determinations on all allegations of the Title IX Grievance Procedures and may also hear and make determinations on any additional alleged policy violations that have occurred in concert with the sexual and gender-based misconduct, even though those collateral allegations may not specifically fall within the policy.
-The decision-maker will answer all questions of procedure and will be responsible for maintaining an orderly, fair, impartial, and respectful hearing.
+At the hearing, the hearing panel has the authority to hear and make determinations on all allegations of prohibited conduct under the Sexual and Gender-Based Misconduct Policy and may also hear and make determinations on any additional alleged policy violations that have occurred in concert with the sexual and gender-based misconduct, even though those collateral allegations may not specifically fall within the policy.
+The Chair will answer all questions of procedure and will be responsible for maintaining an orderly, fair, impartial, and respectful hearing.
 Anyone appearing at the hearing to provide information will respond to questions on their own behalf.

 Both the respondent and complainant have a right to similar and timely access to information that will be used at the hearing.
-The hearing materials, or instructions for how to view certain materials, will have been included in the final investigation report sent to the parties by the appropriate Title IX Coordinator (or their designee).
+The hearing materials, or instructions for how to view certain materials, will have been included in the final investigation report sent to the parties by the appropriate Title IX Coordinator (or designee).